Skip to main navigation Skip to search Skip to main content

 Biography

-I did my BA in Spanish and Italian at Trinity College Dublin, before going on to complete an MA in Hispanic Studies at University College London and a DPhil in Modern and Medieval Languages at the University of Oxford.
+I did my BA in Spanish and Italian at Trinity College Dublin, before going on to complete an MA in Hispanic Studies at University College London and a DPhil in Modern and Medieval Languages at Trinity College, University of Oxford.
 Before taking up my post at Birmingham, I held teaching posts at the University of Warwick and the University of Oxford.

 Research interests